 - gives advice when requested about whether personal information can be disclosed, including in emergency situations;

-- receives records about disclosure of information to law enforcement, government or other organisations when the University is compelled to do so;
+- receives requests about disclosure of information to law enforcement, government or other organisations when the University is compelled to do so;

-- manages requests for internal reviews complaining about the conduct of the University in relation to privacy matters;
+- manages complaints about the conduct of the University in relation to privacy matters;

 - manages privacy breaches made by or on behalf of the University;